microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driverestoreartifact.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the restore point and destination details that can be used to restore a OneDrive for Business [protection unit](protectionunitbase.md).
+Represents the restore point and destination details that can be used to restore a [drive protection unit](driveprotectionunit.md).

 Inherits from [restoreArtifactBase](../resources/restoreartifactbase.md).